-A To describe The Strong National Museum of Play's guidelines for selecting games to enter the World Video Game Hall of Fame
+B To describe The Strong National Museum of Play's guidelines for selecting inductees into the World Video Game Hall of Fame

-Which passage from the Article best supports the idea that a game should have had a big effect on the gaming industry in order to enter the hall of fame?
+Which passage from the Article best supports the idea that a game should have significantly affected the gaming industry in order to be inducted into the hall of fame?

-B Microsoft Solitaire, for instance, has likely been installed on more than 1 billion computers around the world since 1991.
-Based on a centuries-old card game, it was both popular and influential.
-The game also taught computer users how to use a new device-the mouse.
+D Microsoft Solitaire, for instance, has likely been installed on more than 1 billion computers around the world since 1991.
+Based on a centuries-old card game, it was both popular and influential, and even taught computer users how to use a new device-the mouse.